 In 2014, birthed from our goal to solve healthcare’s toughest challenges, Cardinal Health opened an innovation lab we call Fuse.
 At Fuse, great ideas are shared among diverse minds, vetted each day and turned into impactful healthcare solutions.
 Here are five strategies we use at Fuse that can help keep innovation as a constant in your organization, too:

-- Challenge your teams to walk in the shoes of your end users.
 Innovation is meant to solve problems.
 Until you experience your end user’s world, it’s difficult to identify the problems and pain points that are worth pursuing.
 For health systems, end users can include any person who plays a part in care delivery – a frontline nurse, a patient intake specialist, an IT analyst, or, most obviously, a patient.
 But all too often, we can get so wrapped up in our day-to-day tasks that we don’t take the time to really understand health care delivery from the perspective of each of these end-users.

 To help counter that challenge, Fuse employees commit to visiting at least two customer sites each year.
 They should be able to close their eyes and see the workflow – or ‘business in action’ – at the customer’s facility, from the customer’s point of view.